-The increase in catch from previous years was mainly due to catches of young-of-the-year Smallmouth Bass in 2020.
-Smallmouth Bass reproduction was average when compared to values observed since 2007.
-Unfortunately this average is much lower than values experienced in the upper and middle James (average 30 juveniles/hour) and is likely too low to bolster the Smallmouth Bass population.
+The decrease in catch from the previous year was mainly due to a decline in catch of young-ofthe-year smallmouth bass in 2021.
+Smallmouth bass reproduction was below average when compared to values observed since 2007.
+This average is much lower than values experienced in the upper and middle James (average 30 juveniles/hour) and is likely too low to bolster the smallmouth bass population.

-Annual catch of juvenile Smallmouth Bass (less than 7 inches) in the Fall-line James River, the dashed line represents the historic average catch rate.
+Annual catch of juvenile smallmouth bass (less than 7 inches) in the Fall-line James River, the dashed line represents the historic average catch rate.

-Due to several years of poor and below average reproduction, the Smallmouth Bass catch continues to exhibit a downward trend in the adult population.
-More years of average spring flows that contribute to great bass reproduction, like in 2014 and 2017 (see previous figure), are needed to greatly increase numbers of adult Smallmouth Bass.
+Due to several years of poor and below average reproduction, the smallmouth bass catch continues to exhibit a downward trend in the adult population.
+More years of average spring flows that contribute to great bass reproduction, like in 2014 and 2017 (see previous figure), are needed to greatly increase numbers of adult smallmouth bass.

-Annual catch of adult Smallmouth Bass (greater than 7 inches) in the Fall-line James River, the line represents the overall trend in catch rate.
+Annual catch of adult smallmouth bass (greater than 7 inches) in the Fall-line James River, the line represents the overall trend in catch rate.

-Anglers should not expect to catch high numbers of adult Smallmouth Bass (> 9inches) throughout the Fall-Line section due to reproduction issues.
-There are still some quality-sized and trophy-sized Smallmouth in this stretch of river (see length figure below), but anglers will have to work to catch them.
-The largest Smallmouth Bass collected throughout the Fall-Line in 2020 measured 20.5 inches and weighed nearly 5lbs.
-Smallmouth Bass spawned in 2019 and 2017 are the fish making up the majority of the Smallmouth adult population; in 2021 these fish should mostly range in size between 12 to 15 inches.
-The 14-22 inch protective slot limit for Smallmouth Bass should help protect the some of these fish and the remaining adult fish in the population, but the adult population needs more successful spawns and better adult survival to rebound to historic populations.
+Anglers should not expect to catch high numbers of adult smallmouth bass (> 9inches) throughout the Fall-Line section due to reproduction issues.
+There are still some quality-sized and trophy-sized smallmouth in this stretch of river (see length figure below), but anglers will have to work to catch them.
+The largest smallmouth bass collected throughout the Fall-Line in 2021 measured 20.3 inches and weighed nearly 5lbs.
+Smallmouth bass spawned in 2020 and 2017 are the fish making up the majority of the smallmouth adult population.
+The 14-22 inch protective slot limit for smallmouth bass should help protect the some of these fish and the remaining adult fish in the population, but the adult population needs more successful spawns and better adult survival to rebound to historic populations.

-Smallmouth Bass collected from the Fall-line James River in fall 2020 by length and number.
+Smallmouth bass collected from the Fall-line James River in fall 2021 by length and number.
 Juvenile bass (less than 7 inches) are represented with red bars, while adult smallmouth bass are shown with green bars.
 Current regulations protect smallmouth bass between 14 and 22 inches (dark green bars).

-Smallmouth Bass were present at all sampling sites, so anglers can expect to find them throughout the Fall-Line section.
+Smallmouth bass were present at all sampling sites, so anglers can expect to find them throughout the Fall-Line section.
 Annual surveys indicate that the best sections of the river for bass are consistently between Powhite Bridge and Belle Island.
 Anglers should concentrate on shallow to mid-depth riffles or areas near the bank with some type of structure.
-Previous diet analysis of Smallmouth Bass indicated that the majority of them feed on shiners and crayfish.
-Any lures that mimic these diet items should be a must for Smallmouth Bass anglers of the James River.
+Previous diet analysis of smallmouth bass indicated that the majority of them feed on shiners and crayfish.
+Any lures that mimic these diet items should be a must for smallmouth bass anglers of the James River.